 Apple Pie Filling

 I typically start cooking the apple pie filling once I let the dough rise.
-I like to get started as soon as possible because the apple pie filling needs time to cool.
+I like to get started as soon as possible because the apple pie filling needs time to cool before rolling them into the rolls to avoid turning your Cinnamon Rolls with Apple Pie Filling into a gooey hot (pun intended) mess.

 To make the apple pie filling, simply bring together these ingredients to a pot and boil until it thickens.
 Whisk/stir continuously.